We serve hundreds of landlords and tenants across the Bromley area and surrounding towns.

 It is essential a well drafted tenancy agreement is in place to help safeguard your rights as a Landlord.
 Our agreements are written by qualified housing experts and constantly reviewed to ensure they stay up to date

 Due to our strict referencing criteria it is very rare that our Landlords need to claim on this insurance.
 However we never take anything for granted as tenants situations can change.
-With this in mind subject to the tenant passing the referencing criteria we provide you with a rent guarantee insurance for the initial term of the tenancy or vacant possession, whichever comes first.
-This ensures you will receive your rent even if the tenant fails to pay it.
+With this in mind subject to the tenant passing the referencing criteria you are able to purchase a rent guarantee & legal expense insurance for the initial term of the tenancy or vacant possession, whichever comes first.
 Subject to the tenant passing an annual reference this can be renewed annually.

 To safeguard your interest we can arrange for an independent qualified inventory clerk to conduct the inventory, check in and check out.
 Without this important bit of documentation it is impossible for the Landlord to reclaim any money from the deposit for damages at the end of the tenancy if the tenant raises a dispute.